torbs/eik-lib.github.io/docs/server_metrics.md

 any monitoring system as preferred.
 The metric stream emits a set of generic metric objects that can be altered and piped as desired.

-Please see [@metrics/client](https://github.com/metrics-js/client) for examples of consuming these metrics into your favorite monitoring system.
+Please see [@metrics/client](https://github.com/metrics-js/client) for examples of how to consume these metrics in your favorite monitoring system.

 ## Usage